My name is Baldur Bjarnason, but you knew that, since it’s plastered all over this site.

 I mothballed that blog started another one once my PhD effort got properly started.
 This blog, titled Another Quiet Day, was never that active (only a few posts) and for that reason I never went to the trouble of recovering the posts that were lost when that blog went offline.

 Then, once I had finished my PhD and got a ‘proper’ job, I started one of those fancy tumblr things, titled Loud.
 That one is mostly links with an occasional blog post.
-Not quite mothballed, but it is showing signs of disuse.
+Mothballed and showing signs of disuse.

-All in all, I’ve been on the internet for over seventeen years and I’ve been making websites for almost as long (about a week passed from when I bought my first modem until I made my first website).
+All in all, I’ve been on the internet for close to twenty years and I’ve been making websites for almost as long (about a week passed from when I bought my first modem until I made my first website).

 Been writing a lot longer than that, though.